 Could I Get Stuck in the Cooks?

-Like the Australian Travel Bubble, the “flyer beware” caveat has been repeated by the Prime Minister.
+Like the Australian Travel Bubble, the “flyer beware” caveat was original repeated by the Prime Minister.
 However, the NZ government has indicated that if a large scale community outbreak was to occur, they are more likely to assist with bringing New Zealanders home in order to reduce the impact on the Cook Islands health system.
 The message from the New Zealand government in the lead up to the announcement has been that New Zealand poses a greater Covid-19 risk to the Cook Islands than the Cook Islands poses to New Zealand.
 Extraction measures therefore reflect this reality.

 Could I Still Have to Quarantine?